hermantolentino/deploy-pi-kubernetes-cluster/README.md

 9. Write IP addresses in `hosts` file, one IP address per line (use `hosts-template` as template) and pick which one you want to be the k8s master node.
 (Note this down for the `.env` below.)
 10. On setup machine, edit `.env` file (use `.env-template` as template) and add key info, including IP address of master node.
 11. On setup machine, Run `change-host-passwords.sh` to update default Ubuntu passwords on RPi4's
-12. Run `config-hosts.sh` to configure RPi4's. `config-hosts.sh` sets up each RPi4:
+12. Run configuration script, `config-hosts.sh`, to configure RPi4's. `config-hosts.sh` sets up each RPi4.

+`config-hosts.sh`:
-  a.
-Updates hostnames to identify master and worker nodes
+1. Updates hostnames to identify master and worker nodes
-  b.
-Installs SSH public key
+2. Installs SSH public key to each RPi4
-  c.
-Copies (using `scp`)`nodes` folder contents to RPi4s
+3. Copies (using `scp`) setup machine `nodes` folder contents to RPi4s
-  d.
-Installs packages (docker, k8s, Python packages)
+4. Installs packages (docker, k8s, Python packages)
-  e.
-Configures network
+5. Configures network for RPi4's
-  f.
-Configures k8s master and worker nodes and joins worker node(s) to master node.
+6. Configures k8s master and worker nodes and joins worker node(s) to master node.

 Checks on completion (on master node):
 1. If successful, you should be able to SSH into the k8s master node without a password from the setup machine.